Ski: CairnGorm Mountain

 |[The Top Bowls are a superb, snowsure zone for beginners in benign weather conditions]|

 Snow and weather: CairnGorm usually has the longest season of any winter sports destination in Scotland.
-Decent snow cover in the Top Bowls is common well into May, and sometimes from as early as October; lower down, a number of snow guns (and a Snowfactory being trialled for 2017/18) help keep things open.
+Decent snow cover in the Top Bowls is common well into May, and sometimes from as early as October; lower down, a new snow factory and impressive array of new snow guns help keep things open.
 Many runs are located in broad natural bowls which hold snow well, also catching drifting snow off the Cairngorms Plateau in southerly storms.
 North or north-west facing slopes are also good news, with only the Day Lodge piste having a notably sunny aspect.
 The Funicular Railway allows access to the upper slopes when lower ones are bare.
 Wind is the biggest problem: gales often force lift closures (especially in the Top Bowls), scour off piste terrain and can block the access road and funicular tunnel mouth, occasionally for days on end.

 |[Coire Cas is a large, mainly gentle bowl which usually holds its snow cover well into late spring]|